Cowabungazz/FAKE-NEWS-/README.md

-# Note: Pls refer to the zip project in the shared google drive folder to view the interactive plotly.io diagrams in our Jupyter files
+# Note: Jupyter Notebook has to be “Trusted” top right corner in order to see the diagrams.
+Pls refer to the zip project in the shared google drive folder to view the interactive plotly.io diagrams in our Jupyter files
 https://drive.google.com/drive/folders/1xcpjzls9vZ82UabUL2D5sBA8gONdYsZd?usp=sharing